 Lautrec was a French Post-Impressionist who identified as an outcast because of his unusual appearance caused by an unknown medical condition in his youth.
 He found refuge in the bohemian circles of Montmartre, Paris’ center of artists, musicians and burlesque dancers.
 Lautrec completed many paintings of the life of Montmartre, documenting the dancers, his friends and their lifestyles.
 He created paintings to advertise shows at nightclubs such as the infamous Moulin Rouge, and his work was instrumental in promoting Montmartre entertainers as celebrities.

-His style of painting, drawing and printmaking established him as a true genius of modern art.
+His style of painting, drawing and printmaking established him as a true genius of modern french romanticism and visual arts.
 Most of his works have an emphasis on line and an intentional unfinished quality to them that reflects the fraying sociological conditions of the cabaret and brothel.
 Though he died tragically young, at thirty-six, due to complications from alcoholism and syphilis, his artistic influence was long-lasting.

 Born in Germany in 1874, Joseph Christian Leyendecker established himself as a major commercial art talent near the turn of the twentieth century.
 He became the most well-liked and sought-after American illustrator of his day and was perhaps the first superstar figure to emerge from the Golden Age of American Illustration.
 In 1898, Leyendecker produced the first of 48 covers for Collier’s magazine.
 The next year, he painted his first cover for the Saturday Evening Post, which was the beginning of a 44-year association with that esteemed publication for which he would create an astounding 322 covers.
 Over the course of his career, he would also create illustrated advertising for various clothing companies, which would result in one of his most influential contributions to the realm of commercial art.